microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgServicePrincipalSynchronizationJobOnDemand.md

       - `[Links <IMicrosoftGraphSynchronizationLinkedObjects>]`: synchronizationLinkedObjects
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Manager <IMicrosoftGraphSynchronizationJobSubject>]`: synchronizationJobSubject
-        - `[Members <IMicrosoftGraphSynchronizationJobSubject[]>]`:
+        - `[Members <IMicrosoftGraphSynchronizationJobSubject[]>]`: All group members that you would like to provision.
         - `[Owners <IMicrosoftGraphSynchronizationJobSubject[]>]`:
       - `[ObjectId <String>]`: The identifier of an object to which a synchronizationJob is to be applied.
 Can be one of the following: An onPremisesDistinguishedName for synchronization from Active Directory to Azure AD.The user ID for synchronization from Azure AD to a third-party.The Worker ID of the Workday worker for synchronization from Workday to either Active Directory or Azure AD.
       - `[ObjectTypeName <String>]`: The type of the object to which a synchronizationJob is to be applied.
-Can be one of the following: user for synchronization from Active Directory to Azure AD.User for synchronization from Azure AD to a third-party application.
-Worker for synchronization from Workday to either Active Directory or Azure AD.
+Can be one of the following: user for synchronizing between Active Directory and Azure AD.User for synchronizing a user between Azure AD and a third-party application.
+Worker for synchronization a user between Workday and either Active Directory or Azure AD.Group for synchronizing a group between Azure AD and a third-party application.

 INPUTOBJECT <IApplicationsIdentity>: Identity Parameter
   - `[AppManagementPolicyId <String>]`: key: id of appManagementPolicy